GeekyAnts/react-native-aria-website/docs/challenges.md

 <!-- - This gives us access to components like Modal/Virtualized list (FlatList) out of the box with react-native-web. -->
 - This enables us to create components like checkbox/radio and reuse them on web without breaking the UI.
 - However, the challenging part is to get the correct accessibility behavior.
-- React native web does take this into [consideration](https://necolas.github.io/react-native-web/docs/?path=/docs/guides-accessibility--page) and tries to map [RN accessibility](https://reactnative.dev/docs/accessibility) props to equivalent ARIA.
-- But getting the keyboard navigation right still requires manual efforts.
+- React native web does take this into [consideration](https://necolas.github.io/react-native-web/docs/?path=/docs/guides-accessibility--page) and maps [RN accessibility](https://reactnative.dev/docs/accessibility) props to equivalent ARIA.
+But getting the keyboard navigation right still requires manual efforts.

 ### Why not directly use React aria with react native web?